Describing 3D shapes in kindergarten is now an expectation as it is a key geometry standard. This standard focuses on four main 3D shapes:

 If we're talking about teaching 3D shapes kindergarten-style, then using music is a must!

-2. Shape Identification/Description Bingo – This classic game features both real-world examples and simple 3D shapes to practice identifying or describing shapes.
+2. Shape Identification or Description Bingo - This classic game features both real-world examples and simple 3D shapes to practice identifying or describing shapes.

 The shapes are also rotated since students are supposed to be able to identify them no matter the orientation.